 Step 1: Everybody shares their personal values and their feelings regarding the company.

 This is an important step for getting people connected with their feelings and present in the workshop.

-Step 2: You discuss the company values and how you are nurturing them.
+Step 2: Discuss the company values and how you are nurturing them.

-Step 3: You identify the company's unique selling proposition.
+Step 3: Identify the company’s unique selling proposition.